-2.54.
-If the operating organization hires self-employed workers on a short-term basis, it should ensure that they have the same level of protection and safety as workers employed on a permanent basis.
-Such short-term workers (sometimes called itinerant workers) typically work for a relatively short period of time (e.g. a few weeks) for the operating organization before leaving to work for another employer.
-It should be ensured that such working practices are in compliance with regulatory requirements.
+- 2.55.
+If the operating organization hires self-employed workers on a short term basis, it should ensure that they have the same level of protection and safety as workers employed on a permanent basis.
+Such short term workers (sometimes called itinerant workers) typically work for a relatively short period of time (e.g. a few weeks) for the operating organization before leaving to work for another employer.
+It should be ensured that such working practices are in compliance with regulatory requirements. - 2.56.

-2.55.
 The relevant responsibilities of the operating organization and the itinerant worker should be clearly specified in the contractual arrangements.
-The operating organization should request copies of the records of the annual effective dose received by the itinerant worker prior to their commencing work.
+The operating organization should request copies of the records of the annual effective dose received by the itinerant worker before the worker starts work at the operating organization. - 2.57.

-2.56.
 The operating organization and the itinerant worker should fulfil their respective responsibilities, as specified in regulations.
-The operating organization should clarify with the itinerant worker the allocation of responsibilities for matters such as:

-(a) Individual dosimetry and dose record keeping (see Section 6);

-- (b) Health surveillance arrangements (see Section 4); - (c) Workplace monitoring arrangements (see Section 7); - (d) Local rules (see Section 4).
+The operating organization should clarify with the itinerant worker the allocation of responsibilities for matters such as: - (a) Individual dosimetry and dose record keeping (see Section 6); - (b) Health surveillance arrangements (see Section 4); - (c) Workplace monitoring arrangements (see Section 7); - (d) Local rules (see Section 4). - 2.58.

-2.57.
 The operating organization should verify that the itinerant worker has the appropriate qualifications and has received adequate training in both radiation safety and safe handling and operation of well logging tools containing radiation sources.
 The operating organization should verify that all procedures and other relevant documents are provided in a language understood by the itinerant worker.